-III.
-Company's future development strategy and the impact from competitive environment, regulatory environment and overall operating environment:
+IV.
+The impact from competitive environment, regulatory environment and overall operating environment:

-While the global COVID-19 outbreak is subsiding, geopolitical and inflationary concerns threaten the international economic order.
-Innodisk will continue to focus on industrial control and AIoT intelligent application, and continue to invest in R&D resources with an innovative entrepreneurial spirit to maintain its leading position in technology.
-At the same time, it will also continuously improve the service satisfaction of global customers, so as to create the ultimate service value.
-In addition to business and profit growth, the Company prioritizes corporate sustainability by implementing ESG operations, paying close attention to environmental issues, fulfilling social responsibilities, and strengthening corporate governance.
-The Company has obtained ISO9001 quality certification, IECO: QC080000 HSF certification, ISO45001 occupational safety and health workplace certification, ISO27001 information security certification, and ISO14064-1 greenhouse gas inventory certification from third parties.
+The Company In addition to business and profit growth, prioritizes corporate sustainability by implementing ESG operations, paying close attention to environmental issues, fulfilling social responsibilities, and strengthening corporate governance.
+The Company has obtained ISO9001 quality certification, IECQ: QC080000 HSF certification, ISO45001 occupational safety and health workplace certification, ISO27001 information security certification, and ISO14064-1 greenhouse gas inventory certification from third parties.
 In addition, the Company has actively participated in social participation.
 Since 2016 when the Innodisk Education Foundation was established, it has been paying attention to the education problems of disadvantaged students, and encouraging and assisting students to stabilize their schooling and establish their learning direction.
 In terms of corporate governance, the Company has actively promoted and implemented the corporate governance 3.0 blueprint proposed by the competent authority.
 We also continued to pay attention to industry competition and regulatory changes.
 The Company aims to maintain a high degree of concern and flexibility for possible future industrial changes in addition to strictly abiding by the law.
 The goal is to timely formulate countermeasures to cultivate and maintain the Company's long-term and stable competitive advantage.
 We will adhere to our business philosophy of "Innovation.
 Discipline.
 Sharing." and continue to make progress toward our long-term goal of becoming a world-class company.